 The Orange Drop Program provides Ontario residents with a free, safe and easy way to dispose of household products that require special handling.
-Fully funded by industry, this network of convenient drop-off sites accepts eight materials.
+Fully funded by industry, this network of convenient drop-off sites accepts four materials.
 The objective of the Orange Drop Program is to recover and recycle, or safely dispose of, these materials to ensure they don’t end up in landfills, or poured down sewers and drains.

 - Pressurized cylinders that held propane, oxygen, helium or other gasses